MERLCenter/MERL-Center-public/_caseStudies/2023-05-10-hcd-principles-in-conducting-a-needs-assessment.md

 ---

-## Case Study: The use of HCD principles in conducting a needs assessment
+## Case Study: The use of  Human Centered Design (HCD) principles in conducting a needs assessment
 By Mutsa Carole Chinyamakobvu

 ### Keywords